Expensify/App/docs/articles/expensify-classic/get-paid-back/reports/Create-A-Report.md

 # How to retract your report (Undo Submit)

-As long as the report is still in a Processing state, you can retract this submission to put the report back to Open status to make corrections and re-submit.
+As long as the report is still in a Processing state, you can retract this submission to put the report back to Draft status to make corrections and re-submit.

 To retract a **Processing** report on the web app, click the Undo Submit button at the upper left-hand corner of the report.